```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 If you type 250 characters in one minute, that is usually counted as about 50 WPM, because 250 characters ÷ 5 = 50 standard words.

-If you are new to the term, read the full beginner guide here: What Is WPM?
+If you are new to the term, read the full beginner guide here: What Is WPM?.

 What Is a Good WPM by Age?

-Typing speed often improves with practice, schoolwork, gaming, coding, and daily computer use.
+Typing speed often improves with practice, schoolwork, gaming, coding, writing, and daily computer use.
 Age can be a rough comparison point, but it should not be treated as a strict rule.

 Age group